jupyterhub/repo2docker-action/README.md

            IMAGE_NAME: ${{ secrets.GCP_PROJECT_ID }}/test-repo2docker-action
      ```

-## Push Image To A Registry Other Than DockerHub
+## Push Repo2Docker Image To Other Registries

 If the docker registry accepts a credentials to be passed as a username and password string, you can do it like this.